 Pediatric Cardiology, Pediatric Critical Care, Pediatrics

-Dr. Rohit Rao, a board-certified pediatric cardiologist and intensivist, is the medical director of the Acute Cardiac unit and the Pulmonary Hypertension Program at Rady Children's Hospital-San Diego.
+Dr. Rohit Rao, a board-certified pediatric cardiologist and intensivist, is the medical director of the Cardiothoracic ICU and the Pulmonary Hypertension Program at Rady Children's Hospital-San Diego.
 He is also an associate clinical professor of pediatrics at UC San Diego School of Medicine.

 Dr. Rao specializes in pediatric cardiac critical care and treats patients in the cardiovascular intensive care unit.
 He also specializes in pulmonary hypertension and cares for children with this condition in both the outpatient and inpatient settings.
 His research interests include application and innovation of microcirculatory non-invasive monitoring for children with critical illness.